Live Tour

 Universality How general and universal is the Submission approach beyond the competition?
 Does your submission translate to other similar problems?
 How well does your method generalize?

-Progress How much does the paper increase the overall chance of anyone achieving 85% on ARC Prize?
+Progress How much does the paper increase the overall chance of anyone achieving 85% on ARC-AGI?

 Theory How well does the paper describe why the Submission works (as opposed to merely describing how it works)?